-The RX 350's image has struggled, however, with a close association to the non-premium Toyota Highlander.
-Has Lexus managed to shed this slight stigma, allowing the RX 350 to overtake the X5?
+The RX 350's image has struggled, however, with a close association to the non-premium Toyota Highlander and a new look, has Lexus managed to shed this slight stigma, allowing the RX 350 to overtake the X5?

 What the RX 350 Gets Right

 Right off the top, the RX 350 lays a nasty blow to the X5 with a base price that makes it much more affordable.
-The refreshed exterior of the RX 350 also gives it an edge over the classic -- though relatively bland -- styling from BMW.
-Additionally, the RX 350 offers the utility of 40 cubic feet of cargo room without folding any seats flat.
+The all-new exterior of the RX 350 also gives it an edge over the classic -- though relatively bland -- styling from BMW.

 What the X5 Gets Right